injae/Cryptonite/README.md

     - Auto encryption while transmission
   - In real time, detects a specific folder, file encryption and automatic backup.
     - Double click to decryption (only logged in )
+    - You can set a password for each file to protect it (PBKDF2)
     - Backup encrypted file in server
-    - You can set a password for each file to protect it.
-(PBKDF2)
   - Create group, group members can sharing files (with gps authentication)
     - Group delete, invite, withdrawal